 This course is designed for key quality and operational personnel (supervisors and managers) who are involved in supplier assurance implementation.

-Contact us to register your interest in a public session or having this course delivered on-site.
+Contact us to discuss your interest in public or private delivery of this course.